knowledge | 21 April 2020 |

 COVID-19: Litigation and Dispute Resolution Update

-During the last legal term, the outbreak of COVID-19 (Coronavirus) in Ireland has led to a necessary scaling back in the work of the courts and of other bodies charged with resolving disputes in a number of business contexts.
-The new legal term commenced on 20 April 2020 and this briefing is to provide some practical guidance on the position of the courts and of litigation generally and on issues that businesses are likely to face.
-This briefing is up to date as of 20 March 2020 and will be updated as further developments arise.
+During the last legal term, the outbreak of COVID-19 (Coronavirus) in Ireland led to a necessary scaling back in the work of the courts and of other bodies charged with resolving disputes in a number of business contexts.
+The new legal term commenced on 20 April 2020 and this briefing is to provide some practical guidance on the current position of the courts and of litigation generally and on issues that businesses are likely to face.
+This briefing is up to date as of 21 April and will be updated as further developments arise.

-Critically, while the relevant bodies have introduced a necessary scaling back in some circumstances, businesses should rest assured that where urgent matters relating to their business arise, the courts will be available to assist them where appropriate.
+Critically, while the relevant bodies have introduced necessary closures and restrictions, businesses should rest assured that where urgent matters relating to their organisation arise, the courts will be available to assist them where appropriate.
 In line with similar developments in the UK (see our recent briefing here), the Irish courts are now facilitating remote hearings where possible.
 These are currently taking place with media representatives present in court in order to comply with the constitutional imperative that justice be administered in public.

 The Workplace Relations Commission ("WRC")

-The WRC has postponed all adjudication hearings, conciliation meetings, face to face mediations, and on-site inspections until after 5 May 2020.
+The WRC has postponed all adjudication hearings, conciliation meetings, face-to-face mediations, and on-site inspections until after 5 May 2020.
 However, it is still providing mediation of individual complaints and conciliating collective disputes by telephone.
 It has launched a consultation on the conduct of remote hearings.
 In the interim the WRC remains open for business and parties can submit complaints for adjudication online, while decisions will continue to be issued electronically.

 Personal Injuries Assessment Board ("PIAB")

-While court offices remain open (with logistical changes to allow for social distancing) which will facilitate the lodging and filing of documents in all proceedings.
-Those arrangements as they stand mean that the majority of court hearings are adjourned for now, but the relevant limitation period to initiate proceedings as provided for by the Statute of Limitations 1957 or by other statutory regimes is unaffected.
+While court offices remain open, the relevant limitation period to initiate proceedings as provided for by the Statute of Limitations 1957 is unaffected.
 Similarly, procedural rules concerning the time limits for making filings or lodging documents in the relevant court office are unaffected as long as all offices remain open.

 - Businesses requiring injunctive relief in the High Court come within the class of specified applications which the High Court will continue to hear while other matters are adjourned.
-McCann FitzGerald have published a briefing “Covid-19: Seeking injunctive relief before the courts” which is available here.
+McCann FitzGerald has published a briefing on seeking injunctive relief before the courts which is available here.

-- A critical issue will be the extent of any cover that a business has under any relevant insurance policy, that might be triggered as a consequence of the current circumstances, and McCann FitzGerald have published a briefing “COVID-19: Central Bank of Ireland Sets Out How Insurers Should Approach Claims” which is available here.
+- A critical issue will be the extent of any cover that a business has under any relevant insurance policy, that might be triggered as a consequence of the current circumstances, and McCann FitzGerald has published a briefing “COVID-19: Central Bank of Ireland Sets Out How Insurers Should Approach Claims” which is available here.